Sami-Leon/plsmmLasso/README.md

 )
 ```

-The function tuned_plsmm tries every possible combination of the values
+The `tune_plsmm()` function tries every possible combination of the
-from lambdas and gammas and returns the model with the best BIC.
-This
+values from lambdas and gammas and returns the model with the best BIC
-example is for illustration only, in practice a more exhaustive grid
+(other options are BICC and EBIC).
+This example is for illustration
-should be used.
+purposes only; in practice, a more exhaustive grid should be used.

 ### Plotting the results

-The function plot_fit allows for the vizualisation of the estimated mean
+The `plot_fit()` function allows for the visualization of the estimated
-trajectories as well as the estimate of the nonlinear functions.
+mean trajectories as well as the estimate of the nonlinear functions.
 By
-default only the observed time points are being used, to use predicted
+default, only the observed time points are being used.
+To use continuous
-time points the argument predicted can be set to TRUE.
+time points, the argument `predicted` can be set to `TRUE`.

 ``` r
 plot_fit(x, y, series, t, name_group_var = "group", tuned_plsmm)